Why and How to use Content Syndication even if you have no idea what it is.

 You can even subscribe to the RSS feed of multiple blogs and be notified all at once.
 Essentially, as a site owner, providing an RSS feed can make it easier and quicker for your audience to keep up with your content.
 This is especially important in a Mobile World, where everyone is on the go.

-Word Up: Digital People And The Content Lifestyle
+Digital People And The Content Lifestyle